 Owning your master rights is one record deal point you can’t afford to ignore.

-For decades, artists who signed a record deal with a label were expected to turn over the rights to their sound recordings – the actual studio/live recordings of their material.
-As part of a typical record deal, relinquishing these “master rights” was part of how an artist secured the financial support of the label to pay for the recording and release of the record.
+For decades, artists who signed a record deal with a label were expected to turn over the master rights to their sound recordings – the actual studio/live recordings of their material.
+This is often confused with general song copyright ownership.
+As part of a typical record deal, relinquishing your music’s “master rights” was part of how an artist secured the financial support of the label to pay for the recording and release of the record.

 Songs that become hits can command master license fees as high as $100,000 or more.
 If the artist has repaid the label’s investment (aka advance) through record sales (or earned artist royalties, a process known as recoupment), then the artist may share in some of these third-party master license revenues.
 But often, the record labels are able to keep all this additional income.

-With the dramatic increase in music licensing and the increase in the percentage of revenue this represents for indie and major artists, being the owner of the master rights is ever more important.
+With the dramatic increase in music licensing and the increase in the percentage of revenue this represents for indie and major artists, retaining the master recordings of your music is ever more important.
 Furthermore, there are now hundreds of channels for people to discover and enjoy music that didn’t exist even a decade ago, including streaming sites like Pandora, Spotify, and Rhapsody; download sites such as iTunes, Amazon, and eMusic; mobile carriers such as Cricket; and hundreds of unauthorized sites around the globe.
 For most of these new legal music delivery systems, playing a recording results in a payment to the master rights holder.

 Here are three options to consider when negotiating with a label to insure that as an artist, you will benefit from the increasing array of earning opportunities that accrue to master rights holders.